-But let’s pretend you had a friend with a gaping cut and the only thing you had around to stop it from getting infected was salt.
+But let’s pretend your friend accidentally cut into his hand and the only thing you had around to stop it from getting infected was salt.
 You know it is going to hurt the person, but the alternative is far worse.
-So you pour salt on it, bracing yourself that they will squirm and even cry out in pain but also knowing that their life will be saved in the process as well.
+So you pour salt on it.
+You brace yourself because you know they will squirm and even cry out in pain but also knowing that their life will be saved in the process as well.

 Not only do I encourage you not to be afraid to pour salt on others, but to allow others to pour salt on you as well.
 Accept admonishment and accept healing.

 In 2 Kings 2:21 says “Then he (Elisha) went to the spring and threw salt into it saying, “This is what the Lord says, “I have healed this water.
 Never again will it cause death or make the land unproductive.”

 This was Elisha’s first miracle after taking the reins from Elijah who went straight to heaven in that fiery chariot (What a way to go!)
 God used a prophet – and salt – to bring healing to a land.

 Lastly, we use salt as seasoning.